DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Christopher Aaron Smith, tenor

 5. 2 Songs to Poems by James Joyce: 19 minutes; two songs for low voice, separated by interludes.
 Taken from "The Journey."
 See IV/IV/2 and VII/III/2.
 May be performed with "Three songs to Poems by James Joyce" by Merton Brown.
+Please click on James Joyce, to the right, to see all settings of this poet by this composer.

 5a.
 2 Songs to Poems by James Joyce: mallets, percussion, piano, optional harp, and D. B. string quartet or string orchestra.
-5b.
-2 Songs to Poems by James Joyce: with synthesizer.
-Please click on the button below to hear my recording of this piece.
-5c.
-2 Songs to Poems by James Joyce: with piano. |

 James Joyce, poet

-Eileen Feldman, accompanist
+Eileen Feldman, pianist

 Emily Dickinson, poet